Financial Literacy in the Classroom

 - creates a talented pool of secondary school students who will be confident in their financial security and well-being in dealing with an increasingly complex world of finance

 Financial Literacy in the Classroom and the Financial Literacy Competition (FLC) have been developed in collaboration with Business Studies teachers within the Waterloo Region and Waterloo Catholic District school boards.
 We offer resources for students and teachers looking to explore financial literacy topics within the classroom or on their own as well as resources for those looking to challenge themselves by participating in the FLC.
-The FLC is offered to Grade 9, 10 and 11 students enrolled in high schools across Canada.
+The FLC is offered to Grade 9, 10 and 11 students enrolled in high schools across Canada (excluding Quebec).

 Content of contest